 The Patient Will See You Now

-This week Eric Anderson, Clearwave Chief Operating Officer, AKA The Solutions Guy, talks about Healthcare’s Gutenberg moment.
+This week Eric Anderson, Clearwave Chief Operating Officer, talks about Healthcare’s Gutenberg moment.
 As the printing press made possible dramatic changes in access to information, so to mobile technology is changing paradigms in healthcare.